chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

   \item Add selectivity block for the recreational fleet for 1916 - 1997.

   \item Add the onboard Commercial Passenger Fishing Vessel (CPFV) index of abundance from northern California used in the 2013 assessment.
 Sensitivity was allowed to estimated added variance to the index of abundance.

-  \item  Add the recreational dockside index of abundance from northern California used in the 2013 assessment.
-Sensitivity was allowed to estimated added variance to the index of abundance.

 \end{enumerate}